D4dx-backend/ward-management/ward-management-system/COORDINATOR_USER_MANAGEMENT.md

 ### Access Control:
 - **Coordinators only** can access user management
-- **District-based filtering** ensures coordinators only see their ward admins
+- **District-based filtering** ensures coordinators only see their Ward Incharges
 - **Ward assignment validation** prevents cross-district assignments

 ### Data Security: